 Project Overview

 The City of Boulder thanks Arapaho and Cheyenne Tribal Nations for working with the city to develop a collaborative stewardship plan for a unique city open space site with important historical, ecological and agricultural features and a direct connection to the Sand Creek Massacre.
 The site is located near Boulder Creek east of 63rd Street and south of Jay Road.
+It is currently closed to the public while the property management planning process is underway.

 Learn more about this unique land through an ArcGIS storymap